This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 Your marketing preferences and whether you want to hear from us or third parties we work with;

-When you choose to complete any customer surveys we send you, we will receive the information you volunteer about your use of our goods and services.
+When you choose to complete any surveys we send you, we will receive the information you volunteer about your use of or interest in our products or services.

-IP address, device type, unique device identification numbers, browser-type, broad geographic location (e.g. country or city-level location) and other technical information.
+IP address, device type, unique device identification numbers, device names (if you have a UW router), browser-type, broad geographic location (e.g. country or city-level location) and other technical information.
 We also track how your device has interacted with our website by using cookies – see Section "Cookies and other similar tracking technology" for more information.

 Some of the information you provide may include sensitive personal information.
 You may provide this voluntarily, or we may need to collect it from you.
 Where we need to collect this information, we will obtain your consent or let you know our legal grounds for doing so, at the point when we ask you to provide this information.